 Faced with the prospect of potential closure the trustees searched around for advice on charities and pension scheme deficits.
 After speaking to a number of Insolvency Practitioners they realised there was almost no expertise in the area of charities or with pension schemes.

-The trustees eventually approached Kevin Lucas of Lucas Johnson and a 6 month project ensued to implement the UK’s first charity pension scheme rescue involving the Pension Protection Fund.
+The trustees eventually approached Kevin Lucas and a 6 month project ensued to implement the UK’s first charity pension scheme rescue involving the Pension Protection Fund.

 The position presented to Kevin Lucas was that the charity was faced with the prospect of being unable to continue as a going concern and closure was the only option.
 The trustees believed closure would happen in approximately 12-18 months, but a review by Kevin Lucas discovered that trading for 12-18 months could not happen without the trustees breaching their statutory duties or the provisions of the Insolvency Act.
 This news came as a shock to the board, but it is unlikely any trustee of any charity will be familiar with the Insolvency Act and its consequences or how it applies to charities.